Setheum-Labs/Setheum/README.md

 You may need additional dependencies, checkout [substrate.io](https://docs.substrate.io/v3/getting-started/installation) for more info.

-Make sure you have `submodule.recurse` set to true to configure submodules.
+Make sure you have `submodule.recurse` set to true to ease submodule use.

 ```bash
 git config --global submodule.recurse true